 For the avoidance of doubt, I am not criticising either scheme actuaries or the pension regulator, just the framework within which they are forced to operate.

-Some pages may appear repetitive but I don't know which route you'll take and several pages have little content - deliberately.
+Some pages may appear repetitive but I don't know which route you'll take.
+Several pages have little content - deliberately.
+Although I have removed the symbol, all amounts are in sterling.
 Nothing on this website constitutes “advice”.

 Although this website has a lot in common with “smoothfunding”, this one is rather simpler.
 There, several years ago, I started trying to deal with defined benefit pensions whereas I am now only dealing with really simple contracts where the payments are certain.
 My basic question is why we think we can get complex stuff right if we can't get the basics correct - which I regret I rather doubt.
-It seems to me that we need a great deal more balance between views about the short term and the long term views.
+We need a great deal more balance between short term and long term views.

 Typically, any financial entity's assets and liabilities are periodic cashflows over time, short or long; capital values are only poor representations of those cashflows.
 Consistency between future cashflows in both directions should be sought.
 However convenient it may have been in the past to represent them by scalar values, that approach conceals far more than is revealed.
 Given the enormous computing power now readily available, there is no good reason to retain the use of scalars instead of using stochastic projections, which would allow stakeholders a more direct choice of risk appetite.

-Ultimately, I am driven to the conclusion that actuaries should stop using discount rates alone for long-term projects with specified intended outcomes because cashflows are the key elements.
-If we can’t do simple stuff, can we really solve complex problems?
+Ultimately, I am driven to the conclusion that actuaries should stop using discount rates alone for long-term projects with specified intended outcomes because cashflows are the key elements and scalars alone are inappropriate.
+As mentioned above, if we can't even do simple stuff, can we really solve complex problems?